Quick Summary

 Are Dog Collars Better Than Harnesses?

-Dog collars and harnesses each have their strengths, but choosing the right one will always be down to the details of your very own pup, from breed to behaavior to health needs and more.
+Dog collars and harnesses each have their strengths, but choosing the right one will always be down to the details of your very own pup, from breed to behaviour to health needs and more.

 It's important to remember that no two dogs are the same, even two of a similar breed and size.
 You need to think about your furry friend's personality and temperament just as much as their physical measurements!
 Here's a quick comparison to help you weigh your options.